-I have a 1977 Layton travel trailer and it has a bathtub/shower combo, and the tub suddenly started filling up with water, not draining, and I cannot locate the problem.
+I have a 1977 Layton travel trailer and it has a bathtub/shower combo.
+The tub suddenly started filling up with water, not draining, and I cannot locate the problem.
 I checked the outside water lines and there is water all over the ground and a small continuous drip.
-It has never happen before.
+It has never happened before.
 I am puzzled and have very little knowledge of RV repairs.
 Please give me an idea of how I might be able to fix this issue. —Leslie R.

 If the tank is empty then the problem could be a plugged P-trap or blockage anywhere between the tub and tank.
 A venting issue for that holding tank will also create drainage problems.
 If the vent stack has slipped deeper into the tank (below the level of the contents), the tub will likely back up or drain very slowly.
 But the fact you have water leaking tells me you probably have a full holding tank and/or a failed termination valve (dump valve), and it simply backed up into the tub.

-It’s also recommended to upgrade your termination valves to electric gate valves.
-Check out the Drainmaster electric valves.
+You may want to upgrade your termination valves to electric gate valves.
+Check some out at Amazon.com.